 Normally text will be displayed in black, but you can differentiate message types by specifying a color as a second argument to the debug call.
 Example:

 debug "Error: $errmsg" red

 To be able to tell which plug-in originated a specific message, the debug plug-in can display the name of the plug-in in front of each message.
 In many cases it can be useful to know at what time a message was generated, so the debug plug-in can also add a timestamp to the message.
 A configuration screen allows the user to enable or disable each of these two options.
-Additionally the user can select for each plug-in whether to display or hide the messages.
+Additionally the user can select for each plug-in whether to display, hide or ignore the messages.

 The configuration screen and the features it controls are only available if the debug plug-in is used with HomeVisionXL version 2.0b13 or higher.
 The configuration screen can be accessed through the context-menu on the output screen of debug plug-in.

 Only plug-ins that have ever sent debugging information will be listed and can be individually placed into either the hidden or visible category.
 The "--- default ---" entry controls if new and therefor currently unlisted plug-ins will start out hidden or visible.